ece-sesen/ece-sesen/README.md

 I'm Ece ŞEŞEN.
 I am a computer science student in Bilkent University.
-This is my first year in my department.
+This is my second year in my department.